Get

 labrador retriever dog lying on the floor looking sad or sick

 When humans are sad, they sometimes cry salty tears, but have you ever wondered if dogs cry?
-You may have heard your dog whine or give a sad human-like expression, but dogs aren’t thought to cry tears like we do.
-They have tears and tear ducts, but for dogs, they typically serve a purely practical purpose.
-However, new information may prove otherwise.
+You may have heard your dog whine or exhibit a sad human-like expression, but dogs aren’t thought to cry tears like we do.
+They do have tears and tear ducts, but these typically serve a purely practical purpose.
+However, it has been found that tear production in dogs increases when they are experiencing certain emotions.
 Read on to find out more.

 Do Dogs Ever Cry Tears?